antleaf/doapr/webroot/content/repositories/wikijournal_preprints.md

   of potential upcoming articles.
 For more information : https://en.wikiversity.org/wiki/WikiJournal_User_Group/Associate_editors'
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://en.m.wikiversity.org/wiki/WikiJournal_Preprints
-user_committees: 'Yes : Advisory Board'
+user_committees: 'Yes : Advisory Board   '
 versioning_policy: Accepts new version
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform
-withdrawal_policy: There is clear evidence that the findings are unreliable, either as a result of honest error or scientific misconduct such as data fabrication.
-The findings have previously been published elsewhere without proper permission or justification for publication in WikiJournal User Group as well?
-It contains plagiarism.
-It reports unethical research
+withdrawal_policy: 'Yes'
 integrations:
 - :service: copyvios
   :feature: plagiarism_detection